dashcamguy/dash_cam_info/README.md

 Logs you into a router config app which appears to be made by "South Silicon Valley"

 I'm guessing there's a SSV6051Z or SSV6051P chip in this device.
 Haven't yet opened it up to confirm.

+Overall, this device seems to be a pretty great deal for $30